linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/The Changing World Order Ray Dalio.md

 Part 2 shows all the individual cases in greater depth, sharing the same indices for all the major empires over the last 500 years.
 Providing the information this way allows you to get the gist of how I believe these rises and declines work by reading Part 1 and then to choose whether or not to go into Part 2 to see these interesting cases individually, in relation to each other, and in relation to the template explained in Part 1.
 I suggest that you read both parts because I expect that you will find the grand story of the evolutions of these countries over the last 500 years in Part 2 fascinating.
 That story presents a sequential picture of the world's evolution via the events that led the Dutch empire to rise and decline into the British empire, the British empire to rise and decline into the US empire, and the US empire to rise and enter its early decline into the rise of the Chinese empire.
 It also compares these three empires with those of Germany, France, Russia, Japan, China, and India.
 As you will see in the examinations of each of them, they all broadly followed the script, though not exactly.
 Additionally, I expect that you will find fascinating and invaluable the stories of the rises and declines of the Chinese dynasties since the year 600 just like I did.
 Studying the dynasties showed me what in China has been similar to the other rises and declines (which is most everything), helped me to see what was different (which is what makes China different from the West), and gave me an understanding of the perspectives of the Chinese leaders who all study these dynasties carefully for the lessons they provide.

 Frankly, I don't know how I'd be able to navigate what is happening now and what will be coming at us without having studied all this history.
 But before we get into these fascinating individual cases, let's delve into the archetypal case.

-Chapter 1:

-The Big Cycles in a Tiny Nutshell

 # Chapter 1: The Big Cycles in a Tiny Nutshell